skienzmatishun/rippreport/content/p/ethical-recusal/index.md

   length_score: 100
   category_score: 0
   rank: 10
 alttags: Black and white photo of a courtroom hearing with a man speaking into a microphone, onlookers, and an officer, plus a small inset of an elderly woman
+summary: A Montgomery judge ran from accountability by abruptly recusing himself from a high-profile lawsuit against the Alabama Ethics Commission.
+Director Tom Albritton escapes scrutiny for ignored corruption complaints while Gulf Shores wastes $9 million of BP settlement money on useless wetland parks.
+Tune in as Backstory Podcast follows the money and uncovers local corruption.
 ---
 "The Ivey Gambit", playing to the base related to an Executive Order against Biden's vaccine mandate- and all the grandstanders want a shot at this one.